PHPirates/haskell-template-project/readme.rst

 - HUnit_, a test runner which can be configured by Tasty
 - Travis_, a continuous integration service which can build Haskell projects which use Stack
 - Haddock_, a tool for generating documentation
+- Coveralls_, an online service which shows coverage statistics
+- SHC_, Stack HPC Coveralls is a Stack integration which uploads data to Coveralls
 - Intellij-Haskell_, which allows to run Haskell and all of the above in IntelliJ.
 Not required to run this template project.

 Instructions to install Haskell and the IntelliJ Haskell plugin at StackOverflow_.